WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 4.14.1
 ------
+* New: WPAPP - Add function to update certain WP site options.
+* Tweak: WPAPP - Move the ADD WP ADMIN function to a new WP SITE USERS tab.
+* Tweak: WPAPP - Change the default order of the array used to list UBUNTU versions so that 20.04 is first.
+* Tweak: WPAPP - Updated list of WP versions.
 * Dev: WPAPP - Add_admin_user for a site action can now be called directly via an action hook.

 4.14.0